 * Large dynamic range: 2-3700 ng/ul of dsDNA (manufacturer’s specs, this is probably pushing it at both ends)

 * 10 second measurement

-If your lab doesn’t already have a Genome Center account, create one here so we can bill for the annual use fee (currently $95).
-This fee enables members of your lab to use the Nanodrop during business hours on a first come/first served basis at no additional charge.
-If you have not used the instrument before and require training, email us to make an appointment.
-The basic training only takes a few minutes, and you’ll be ready to take readings.
+There is no training fee required for the Nanodrop, and it is available for use during business hours on a first come/first served basis at no additional charge.
+However, if your lab has not used the instrument before and requires a login and password to access the software, email us to make an appointment.
+The basic training only takes a few minutes (no fee), and you’ll be ready to take readings.
 Please feel free to bring your first set of samples at this time.
 You will need to provide pipettors, tips, and gloves.
 Alternatively, other trained members of your lab can show you how to use the instrument (it’s that simple!).
 Data can be printed out locally.